Thomas-Ressel-92/deployer/Docs/Client_setup/Windows_Server_host_setup.md

 ### SSH error `Load key "...": invalid format`

 Did you really copy ALL the contents of the private key to the connection configuration?
-See if the trailing linebrak aufter `-----END OPENSSH PRIVATE KEY-----` is there.
-It is important!
+See if the trailing linebreak after `-----END OPENSSH PRIVATE KEY-----` is there - it is important!

+### SSH error `Permission denied`

+Use debug logs on client (see above) to get more info.

+#### SSH log-entry `Bad owner on C:/ProgramData/ssh/administrators_authorized_keys`

+Can happen after a new local user was added on the client machine.

+1. Right-click `C:/ProgramData/ssh/administrators_authorized_keys` > Properties > Security
+2. Click on `Advanced` at the bottom
+3. Click on `Disable inheritance` at the lower left and let windows convert inherited permissions
+4. Remove all permissions accept for `SYSTEM` and `Administrators` with `Full control`.

+If this does not help, try recreating the file and apply the above fix to the new one.